Creating a Relapse Prevention Plan: A Step-by-Step Guide for Parents

 Certain people, places, or reminders of past substance use

 Take some time to sit down with your child and talk about what makes them feel vulnerable.
-This isn’t about judging or lecturing—it’s about listening.
+This isn’t about judging or lecturing—it’s about compassionate listening.
+When your child feels seen and heard without judgment, they’re much more likely to open up.
 The goal is to help them identify the things that might lead them toward old patterns so you can both work together to create a plan to manage them.
+Identifying triggers is the first act of resilience—naming the problem is the first step to overcoming it.

 Step 2: Develop Healthy Coping Mechanisms